-To correct, stop engine then loosen the lock nuts and tighten the adjuster bolt on side where track is closest to the frame.
+To correct, stop engine loosen the rear idler wheels retaining screws then loosen the lock nuts and tighten the adjuster bolt on side where the slider shoe is the furthest to the track insert guides.

 Tighten lock nuts and recheck alignment.
+Ensure to retighten the idler wheel retaining screws.

-(WS) Carburetor Adjustment
+(W6) Carburetor Adjustment